HavenFeng/photometric_optimization/README.md

 ## Build FLAME texture space from in-the-wild images

-The goal is to build a texture space from in-the-wild images in order to cover large lange of ethnicities.
-We therefore randomly select 1500 images from the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset) in order to build a texture space.
+The goal is to build a texture space from in-the-wild images in order to cover large lange of ethnicities, age groups, etc. We therefore randomly select 1500 images from the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset) in order to build a texture space.
 This is done in following steps

 ***1. Initialization***